 Clean eating is a bit of a touchy subject among those in the fitness industry or dieting world.
 But that’s primarily due to misconceptions around the idea of clean eating.
-I’m writing this post to break it down, Clean Eating 101 style.
+I’m writing this post to break it down, Clean Eating 101 style for all you clean eating beginners.
 And make sure you grab your FREE clean eating shopping list at the bottom!

 So here you go: Your Clean Eating FAQs!